platformsh/platformsh-docs/docs/src/add-services/vault.md

 ### Sign and verify payloads

-If you've set [sign and verify policies](#policies), you can use your keys to sign and verify various payloads, such as JSON Web Tokens (JWTs) for authentication in your app.
+If you've set [sign and verify policies](#policies), you can use your keys to sign and verify various payloads, such as a JSON Web Token (JWT) for authentication in your app.
 Note that all payloads (all plaintext data) must be base64-encoded.

 To sign a specific payload, run the following command: